-In January 1990 I was elected as Down GAA County Secretary and later that month the Ulster GAA Convention was held at my beloved St. Mary's GAA Club in Burren.
+In January 1990 I was elected as Down GAA County Secretary and later that month the Ulster GAA Convention was from 142, 691 to 172, 693 but this held at my beloved St. Mary's GAA Club in Burren.
 Twenty seven years later history is repeating itself as the Ulster Convention returns to Burren.